open-vela/frameworks_system_ota/README.md

 #define SLOT_B_SUCCESSFUL "persist.boot.slot_b.successful"

 #define SLOT_TRY "persist.boot.try"

 ```

-#### boot
+#### Boot process

-In order to determine whether a system (slot) can boot normally, bootloader needs to define corresponding properties (status) which are described as follows:
+`bootloader` In order to determine whether a system (slot) is in a bootable state, it is necessary to define the corresponding attributes (states) for it.
+The state description is as follows:

-* active: The value is exclusive.
-It indicates that this partition is the boot partition and always selected by bootloader.
+* `active`: active partition identifier, exclusive, indicating that the partition is the boot partition, and the bootloader will always select this partition.

-* bootable: Indicates that a system can boot from this slot partition.
+* `bootable`: Indicates that there is a system that may be bootable in the partition of this `slot`.
-* successful: Indicates that the system in this slot is successfully started.
+* `successful`: Indicates that the system of this `slot` can be started normally.

-slot a and slot b, only one of which is active, can both have bootable and successful attributes.
+Only one of `slot a` and `slot b` is active, and they can have both bootable and successful attributes.

-Bootctl detects that one or two slots are in the bootable state:
+Bootctl detects that one or two slots are bootable:

-1. Select an active slot or a successful slot.
+1. Select the slot of `active` or `successful` to try to start.
-2. The ap calls bootctl success successfully.
+2. The mark of successful startup is that ap calls bootctl success successfully.
-3. If the slot boots normally, marks it as successful and active.
+3. If the startup is successful, the slot is marked as successful and active.
-4. If the slot boots failed, set the other slot to be active for the next attempt.
+4. If the startup fails, set another slot as active and make the next attempt.

-## tools
+## Part 2 tools

-### Packaging
+### Packaging method

-Vela provides the python packaging script `gen_ota_zip.py` which can generate full packages and diff packages according to business needs.
+Vela provides a Python packaging script `gen_ota_zip.py`, which can generate full packages and differential packages according to business needs.

-* full ota
+* **Full package upgrade**

-  Assume that the firmware vela_ap.bin and vela_audio.bin to be upgraded are stored in the directory named "new":
+  Assuming that the firmware to be upgraded is `vela_ap.bin` and `vela_audio.bin`, which are located in the `new` directory, you can use the following command to generate the `OTA` full package:

   ```Bash
   $ tree new